SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

       string tenantName = properties.AppEventProperties.HostWebFullUrl.ToString();
     ```

 8. Now our code has to deal with a little quirk of the **AppEventProperties.HostWebFullUrl** property.
 In most other contexts, SharePoint includes a closing `"/"` character at the end of the host web URL, so the logic of our sample code assumes that this character is present.
 But SharePoint adds this character at the end of the **HostWebFullUrl** value if, and only if, the host web is the root web of a site collection.
-Because our Hong Kong website is a subweb in the site collection, we need to add this character to ensure that the same tenant name string is used throughout the sample.
+Because our Hong Kong SAR website is a subweb in the site collection, we need to add this character to ensure that the same tenant name string is used throughout the sample.

    Add the following code under the initialization of the `tenantName` object.